hashicorp/vault/website/source/docs/auth/aws.html.md

 The backend can take advantage of this via the `allow_instance_migration` option, which is set per-AMI.
-When this option is enabled, if the client nonce does not matched the saved nonce, the `pendingTime` value in the instance identity document will be checked; if it is newer than the stored `pendingTime` value, the backend assumes that the client was stopped/started and allows the client to log in successfully, storing the new nonce as the valid nonce for
+When this option is enabled, if the client nonce does not match the saved nonce, the `pendingTime` value in the instance identity document will be checked; if it is newer than the stored `pendingTime` value, the backend assumes that the client was stopped/started and allows the client to log in successfully, storing the new nonce as the valid nonce for